 However, this one-dimensional understanding of cannabis oversimplifies things.
 There are hundreds of compounds found within cannabis plants.
 Some of these compounds are known as cannabinoids.
 The most prevalent cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Both have been shown to have therapeutic qualities, but only THC produces an intoxicating effect for those who consume it.
 On top of producing the high for which cannabis is known, strains of cannabis that are high in THC have been known to cause anxiety and paranoia.

 CBD, on the other hand, is non-intoxicating and its use is not associated with a heightened sense of anxiety.
 In fact, studies have shown that CBD — on top of being an effective analgesic and anti-epileptic — can mitigate THC-induced anxiety and help with some anxiety disorders.
 A medical review on the subject from 2015 noted, “Current evidence indicates CBD has considerable potential as a treatment for multiple anxiety disorders, with need for further study of chronic and therapeutic effects in relevant clinical populations.”

-Yet another review, this one from 2017, also said that CBD holds promise as a treatment for anxiety disorders.
+Yet another review, this one from 2017 and published in Neuropsychopharmacology, also said that CBD holds promise as a treatment for anxiety disorders.
 However, the supporting evidence that would come from a robust set of clinical trials is wanting.